abdulaziizh/hackerank/README.md

 # hackerank

-this code for learning code using hackerrank
+this code for learning code using hackerrank for the usecase. free to copy or modif